2 Expectations

 Graduate school should be a rewarding experience, but it can be incredibly challenging at times.
 The resources provided here are meant to help you transition to a new phase in your life and get the most out of your time at the UW School of Aquatic and Fishery Sciences.
 Staying organized with respect to your personal obligations, coursework, research, and outreach will help you through the process.

 As a new graduate student in our lab, you will be welcomed into a group of diverse individuals with varying interests.
-We support each other in our respective endeavors and celebrate our successes.
-You will have numerous opportunities to contribute to our research projects, develop lasting bonds to others within and outside the lab, and help us improve upon our ways.
+We support each other and celebrate our successes.
+You will have numerous opportunities to contribute to our research projects, develop lasting bonds within and outside the lab, and help us improve upon our ways and each other.

 Things Mark expects from you